Triston Casas Preview, Player Props: Red Sox vs. Orioles

 Triston Casas At The Plate

-- Among qualifying hitters, he ranks 66th in batting average, while his on-base percentage ranks 22nd and he is 22nd in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 71st, his on-base percentage ranks 21st, and he is 28th in the league in slugging.

-- In 30.4% of his games this season, Casas has driven in at least one run.
-In 18 of those games (14.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- Casas has had an RBI in 39 games this year (31.0%), including 18 multi-RBI outings (14.3%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.